dredwerkz/Horizon-CS-Server-Manager/README.md

 Front end listens for the WebSocket message type to determine whether to update the whole server list or to find which specific gameserver just sent an update, and apply that!

+Front-end catches all the server info from [here](https://github.com/dredwerkz/Horizon-CS-Server-Manager/blob/ddd8eb6d0c485859f181fcf8b3b9c8df5a508821/src/components/ServerContainer/ServerContainer.jsx#L12) at the moment!
+I probably need to elevate this once I start working on the control panel, though.

 ## Table of Contents

 -   [What is it?](#what-is-it)